The long quest for vacuum birefringence in magnetars: 1E 1547.0-5408 and the elusive smoking gun

-To provide a quantitative estimate, we performed a simulation using the ray-tracing code discussed in \citet{2015MNRAS.454.3254T}.
-We took $B\approx2\times10^{14}\,\mathrm{G}$ and assumed that blackbody radiation is emitted by a circular spot with semi-aperture $\theta\approx6^\circ$, corresponding to $R_\mathrm{BB}\approx1.22\,\mathrm{km}$ (see Table \ref{tab:spec_xspec}).
-The spot is divided into a hot ($kT_\mathrm{h}=0.87\,\mathrm{keV}$, $\theta_\mathrm{h}\approx 3^\circ$) cap with a large intrinsic polarization ($80\%$), surrounded by a warm ($kT_\mathrm{w}=0.76\,\mathrm{keV}$) annulus, extending from $3^\circ$ to $6^\circ$, with a lower polarization ($30\%$); all these values are measured by an observer at the surface and were chosen to broadly reproduce the observed quantities reported in Tables \ref{tab:spec_xspec_pr} and \ref{tab:pdpa_xspec_pr}.
 The results, shown in Figure \ref{fig:raytracer_sim} for our geometry, are qualitatively in agreement with the \ixpe\ measurements in the $2$--$6\,\mathrm{keV}$ band, and successfully reproduce the single-peaked pulse profile, a nearly constant phase-dependent polarization degree (weakly anti-correlated with the light curve), and a clear sinusoidal oscillation of the polarization angle.
-Much as for the model shown in Figure \ref{fig:vac_res}, we stress that this simple model is not intended to faithfully match all the observed features, but rather to demonstrate that the derived viewing geometry and emission configuration produce results consistent with the observations.
+Actually, emission from a more realistic magnetized atmosphere model is not expected to be isotropic.
+In order to test if and to which extent magnetic beaming can influence the results presented in Figure \ref{fig:raytracer_sim}, we computed some models replacing the Planck function, $B_\nu$, with $B_\nu f(\mu)$, where $\mu = \cos\theta_\mathrm{Bk}$ is the cosine of the angle between the local magnetic field and the ray.
+The beaming factor $f(\mu)$ was taken to qualitatively reproduce the angular pattern of the intensity emerging from a strongly magnetized atmosphere \citep[e.g.][]{2001ApJ...563..276O}.
+However, only small deviations in the pulse profiles were found: fractional differences in the pulsed fraction are typically $\lesssim 10\%$) while both $\mathrm{PD}$ and $\mathrm{PA}$ are pretty much unchanged.
+At any rate, and as for the model shown in Figure \ref{fig:vac_res}, we stress that this simple model is not intended to faithfully match all the observed features, but rather to demonstrate that the derived viewing geometry and emission configuration produce results consistent with the observations.